junkdog/agrotera/README.md

 ### agrotera-asm
 Transforms the classes; wiring up the systems and injecting profiler calls.
-Conceived as a post-compile step run with an eclipse builder, exec-maven-plugin or similar.
+Conceived as a post-compile step run via the agrotera-maven-plugin or with an eclipse builder.

 ## Missing/planned features
 - Add support for Managers: inject fields, only trigger on requested entities.